What is ovarian cancer?

 Ovarian cancer begins in the ovaries, which are two almond-shaped glands located on either side of the uterus.
 The ovaries produce the female hormones, estrogen and progesterone, and release eggs during a woman’s reproductive years (the time from her first menstrual period through menopause).

 Ovarian cancer incidence

-The American Cancer Society estimates there were 21,990 new cases of ovarian cancer diagnosed in the United States in 2011.
-Ovarian cancer is the eighth most common cancer in women, not including skin cancer.
+The American Cancer Society estimates there will be 21,290 new cases of ovarian cancer diagnosed in the United States in 2015.
+Ovarian cancer is relatively rare.
+It is the seventeenth most common cancer in women, according to the National Cancer Institute.